Beginner’s Guide to Bouldering: What It Is & How to Get Started

 - Leave no trace applies to bouldering too.
 No one wants to find your crushed celebration-beer can when they head out for a day at the boulders.

-- Outside, it’s common for climbers to mark hand- or footholds with lines or dots of chalk.
+- Outside, it’s common for climbers to mark hand- or footholds with lines or dots of chalk, called tick marks.
 That’s fine, but make sure to brush them off when you leave so that other climbers can discover the subtleties for themselves.

 - Be judicious about music and noise.
 If you’re in the gym, make sure that your headphones aren’t so loud that you can’t hear warnings from other climbers.
 If you’re outside, consider your surroundings before blasting the Beastie Boys on your boombox.